Sambeet161616/Rock-Port/README.md

 # Rock-Port_ana
-Contains the scripts of porting Rock to RTEMS from SOCIS
+Contains the scripts of porting Rock to RTEMS